jeertmans/manim-slides/paper/paper.md

 graphical user interface (GUI), or shared via HTML thanks to the RevealJS Javascript package [@revealjs].

-This work has a very similar syntax to Manim and has very comprehensive documentation hosted on [GitHub pages](https://eertmans.be/manim-slides/), see
+This work has a very similar syntax to Manim and offers a comprehensive documentation hosted on [GitHub pages](https://eertmans.be/manim-slides/), see
 \autoref{fig:docs}.